leburgeon/ecom-backapi/README.md

 # e-commerce-backend
-An implementation of the backend of an e-commerce application, using node.js, express and mongoose.
+An implementation of the backend api of an e-commerce application, using node.js, express and mongoose.